Too light, too little: Auckland needs a month of rain to recover from drought

 More rain is on the way for Auckland this week – but a meteorologist says it will take a solid month of wet weather to alleviate the worst drought in quarter of a century.

-Niwa's Ben Noll said the 270mm rainfall deficit that Auckland faced at the start of the week had dropped slightly to 250mm, thanks to a bout of light rain.
+Niwa's Ben Noll said the 270mm rain shortfall that Auckland faced at the start of the week had dropped slightly to 250mm, thanks to a bout of light rain.

 "But it's important to remember that when we see it raining in Auckland, that doesn't mean that the drought is over by any stretch on the imagination."

-Noll said a 250mm deficit was "still pretty extreme" – and symptomatic of an extraordinary dry period that has seen Auckland's dam levels plunge to 43 per cent capacity, compared with a normal average of 76 per cent for this time of year.
+Noll said a 250mm shortfall was "still pretty extreme" – and symptomatic of an extraordinary dry period that has plunged Auckland's dam levels to 43 per cent capacity, compared with a normal average of 76 per cent for this time of year.

-The Hunua Ranges received about 3mm of rain yesterday and 30mm over the past week, while about 14mm fell upon the Waitakere Ranges yesterday and 34mm over the week.
+The Hunua Ranges got about 3mm of rain yesterday and 30mm over the past week.
+About 14mm fell on the Waitakere Ranges yesterday and 34mm over the week.

-Watercare was expecting a total 40mm to 60mm of rain this week, but slightly less than normal amounts next week.
+Watercare was expecting 40mm to 60mm of rain this week, but slightly less than normal next week.

-Yesterday, Aucklanders used 426 million litres of water – slightly more than a target of 420 million litres set by Watercare for May, as strict rules around personal consumption remain in place.
+Yesterday, Aucklanders used 426 million litres of water – slightly more than a target of 420 million litres Watercare set for May, as strict rules around personal consumption remain in place.

+Today, Hamilton Mayor Paula Southgate said her city looked likely to help Auckland with its looming water crisis - but any help would come with conditions to protect the river and Hamilton's long-term interests.

-MetService meteorologist Peter Little said the region received some welcome moisture yesterday, with more showers to come this afternoon - but less than 1mm was expected tomorrow.
+MetService meteorologist Peter Little said Auckland received welcome moisture yesterday and more showers are to come this afternoon - but less than 1mm was expected tomorrow.

 "There could be another 5mm on Friday, possibly more on Saturday, and then more showers on Sunday and Monday – but with amounts not as impressive as we've seen today," he said.